qouteall/qouteall-blog/blog/2025/Traps to Developers.md

       - For uniqueness across two tables case, insert redundant data into one extra table with unique index.
       - For time range exclusiveness case, use range type and exclude constraint.
 - Atomic reference counting (`Arc`, `shared_ptr`) is slow when many threads frequently change the same counter.
 [See also](https://pkolaczk.github.io/server-slower-than-a-laptop/)
-- About read-write lock: some read-write locks doesn't support upgrading from read lock to write lock.
-Try to write lock when holding read lock may deadlock.
+- About read-write lock: some read-write lock implementations doesn't support upgrading from read lock to write lock, and trying to write lock when holding read lock may deadlock.

 ### Common in many languages

 - Forget to check for null/None/nil.
 - Modifying a container when for looping on it.
 Single-thread "data race".
 - Unintended sharing of mutable data.
 For example in Python `[[0] * 10] * 10` does not create a proper 2D array.
-- For integer `(low + high) / 2` may overflow.
-A safer way is `low + (high - low) / 2` (it works when `low` and `high` are non-negative)
+- For non-negative integer `(low + high) / 2` may overflow.
+A safer way is `low + (high - low) / 2`.
 - Short circuit. `a() || b()` will not run `b()` if `a()` returns true. `a() && b()` will not run `b()` when `a()` returns false.
 - When using profiler: the profiler may by default only include CPU time which excludes waiting time.
 If your app spends 90% time waiting on database, the flamegraph may not include that 90% which is misleading.
 - There are many different "dialects" of regular expression.
 Don't assume a regular expression that works in JS can work in Java.